tortoise/tortoise-orm/docs/databases.rst

 Optional parameters:
 --------------------

-MSSQL optional parameters are pass-though parameters to the driver, see `here <https://github.com/tortoise/asyncodbc>`__ for more details.
+MSSQL/Oracle optional parameters are pass-though parameters to the driver, see `here <https://github.com/tortoise/asyncodbc>`__ for more details.

 ``minsize`` (defaults to ``1``):
     Minimum connection pool size